-- Material business relationship The director has or had within the past three years a material22 business relationship with the company. - Familial relationship The director has a familial relationship with any of the company's key personnel. - Significant beneficial ownership The director controls 5% or more of the company's voting shares or is a senior executive or other representative of a company that owns or controls 5% or more of the company's voting shares.
+or is a senior executive or other representative of a company that owns or controls 5% or more of the company's voting shares.
 Where a NED is a representative of such a substantial shareholder and remains on the board after that substantial shareholder ceases ownership, and in the absence of any other relationship between the company and the NED or the former substantial shareholder, we will reclassify the NED as independent.
-Similarly, where a NED resigned from his/her role with a substantial shareholder, and in the absence of any other relationship between the company and the NED or the substantial shareholder, we will reclassify the NED as independent. - Company classification If the company classifies the director as non-independent but the reason for the director's non-independent status cannot be discerned from the company's documents, we will classify the director as affiliated and footnote the director in the board table as "Not considered independent by the Company".
+When a NED resigned from his/her role with a substantial shareholder, but that shareholder continues to hold 5% or more of the company's voting shares, the NED will be reclassified as independent after three years from his/her resignation.

+- Company classification If the company classifies the director as non-independent but the reason for the director's non-independent status cannot be discerned from the company's documents, we will classify the director as affiliated and footnote the director in the board table as "Not considered independent by the Company".
 In all other cases, we will footnote the reasons or circumstances for the director's affiliated or insider status. - Board interlock The director holds cross-directorships or has significant links with other directors through involvement in other companies or bodies. - Board tenure The director has served on the board for a period, which, in the view of CGI Glass Lewis, might impair the NED's independence (see "Director Term Limits and Mandatory Retirement Provisions" below). - 3.
 Inside Director An inside director is an employee of the company.